 - Once your plant got an appropriate height, cut the branches to reshape it.

 - Like other plants, the best time to prune rubber plant trees is spring or summer.

 - Don’t do this in winter.

 Rubber Plant Propagation

-Hopefully you are done with caring rubber plant tree and its growing good.
+Hopefully, you are done with caring rubber plant tree and it’s growing well.

 Now your friends must be driveling for this beautiful plant.
-So, here is the way you can propagate rubber plant and gift to your love ones.
+So, here is the way you can propagate rubber plants and gifts to your loved ones.

 How to Propagate a Rubber Tree Plant

 Four steps easy way to propagate rubber tree plant